What is the first thing that comes to your mind when you hear the word ‘Need’?

 - Growth & Development – Growing career trajectory is an important need for any employee.
 An exponential growth curve is what most employees want to achieve in a career span and organizations should invest in their career development to help achieve the desired growth

 Excel – This is the last phase of evolution for an organization.
 In this phase, companies have achieved certain maturity and are focused on achieving excellence.
 Employee needs in this phase are more from a self-actualization standpoint.
-Organizations who have managed to achieve excellence have invested heavily on fulfilling two employees’ needs
+Organizations that have managed to achieve excellence have invested heavily in fulfilling two employees’ needs

 - Innovation – After achieving excellence in their routine work scope, employees are constantly trying to create something new or do something differently.
-Organizations in this phase should have an innovation ideology and give its employees an opportunity to innovate or else they will loose interest in their work responsibilities
+Organizations in this phase should have an innovation ideology and give their employees an opportunity to innovate or else they will lose interest in their work responsibilities